gtrak/smt_off/README.md

 can set process affinities in Task Manager, but that's not always practical either, and sometimes the game prevents you from doing so.

-I took some guidance from the WindowsInternals/CpuSet example and ProcessLasso, which is a great program, but persisting CPUSet configuration is a paid feature.
 CPUSets are a windows API for more softly setting affinities to a process.
-The process is not hard-pinned to the core, and it can spill over to other cores if it wants to, but in my testing this does provide a speed boost in some scenarios.
+In my testing, disabling SMT threads helped a particularly poorly-optimized game run around 15% faster, but gains should be modest or possibly negative, depending on your hardware and the game itself.
+I took some implementation guidance from the WindowsInternals/CpuSet example and ProcessLasso, which is a great program.
+Persisting CPUSet configuration is unfortunately a paid feature for ProcessLasso, and it's inconvenient to manually fix it every time the game launches, so I wrote this tool.

 ## Features